 The Writer's Path at SMU

-Classes available this Fall: Creative Writing Foundation, Story, Plot, Heroic Chapters, and The Proposal (NF).
+Classes available this Fall: Creative Writing Foundation, Story and Plot.

 Each writer has an individual path, but we all face the same things.
 Whether you've wanted to write since you could first pick up a book, or you realized recently that you have a story to tell, The Writer's Path can help.
 Our classes are taught by published authors, people who face a blank page everyday (ish) just like you.
 People who understand that Life gets in the way, and how to foster that passion and love for writing even when you don't have "time" for it.